onyx-and-iris/voicemeeter-api-powershell/examples/cli/README.md

 Options:
   -interactive        Start in interactive mode.
-  -kind <type>       Specify the Voicemeeter type (banana or potato).
+  -kind <type>       Specify the Voicemeeter type (basic, banana or potato).
 Default is banana.
   -script <commands> Provide a list of commands to execute in sequence.

 Commands can be of the form: